POLICY & ADVOCACY

 The Oregon Coalition of Community Charter Schools works to shape public policy and opinion that supports charter school quality and growth at the local, state, and federal level.

-OUR LEGISLATIVE PRIORITIES
+OUR LEGISLATIVE PRINCIPLES

 EDUCATIONAL EQUITY | As Oregon seeks to rectify inequities in educational outcomes, policies should support families from historically underserved communities that feel their children’s needs can best be met in the charter school setting.